gnolang/gno/docs/getting-started/local-setup/installation.md

 ---
-id: local-setup
+id: installation
 ---

-# Local Setup
+# Installation

 ## Overview
 In this tutorial, you will learn how to set up the Gno development environment locally, so you can get up and running writing Gno code.
 You will download and install all the necessary tooling, and validate that they are correctly configured to run on your machine.

 ## Prerequisites
 - **Git**
 - **`make` (for running Makefiles)**
-- **Go 19+**
+- **Go 1.19+**
 - **Go Environment Setup**:
   - Make sure `$GOPATH` is well-defined, and `$GOPATH/bin` is added to your `$PATH` variable.
   - To do this, you can add the following line to your `.bashrc`, `.zshrc` or other config file: